PhMajerus/FIGfonts/README.md

 ## phm-cga
 ![phm-cga](images/phm-cga.png)

-This font uses Unicode 16.0 octants characters to recreate the original IBM CGA bold character set as a large font.
+This font uses Unicode 16.0 octant characters to recreate the original IBM CGA bold character set as a large font.
 It is one of the original font for the launch of the IBM PC.
-The characters are 8×8 pseudo-pixels, rendered as 4×2 octants characters.
+The characters are 8×8 pseudo-pixels, rendered as 4×2 octant characters.
 It uses two rows and supports codepage 437.

 It does not require an ANSI/VT terminal (does not use escape sequences) and works fine with FIGlet, but the terminal must support the octant characters.